 Alternatives to cash-out refinance and home equity loans

 It’s important to assess your financial situation and ask yourself what exactly your reasons are for either taking out a home equity loan or undergoing a cash-out refinance.
 If, for example, you only need a small amount of money or you would like to take advantage of lower interest rates, you have a few other options at your disposal.

-A shared equity agreement, also known as a shared appreciation, is a financial agreement that allows another party to invest in your property and acquire a stake in its future equity.
+A home equity investment, also known as a shared equity agreement, is a financial agreement that allows another party to invest in your property and acquire a stake in its future equity.
 It’s important to understand that although they share some similarities, shared equity agreements are not mortgages.
 In fact, they aren’t technically loans.
 For this reason, their credit and income requirements are often lower than traditional home financing products.

-With shared equity agreements, you won’t have to make any monthly payments on the amount, nor pay any interest.
+With home equity investments, you won’t have to make any monthly payments on the amount, nor pay any interest.
 When the term is up, whether triggered by a set number of years or the sale of the home, you’ll repay your investor.
 How much you pay depends on whether your property’s value went up or down.
 Here are some home equity investors to consider.

 Sometimes called a rate-and-term refinance, a conventional refinance doesn’t involve the homeowner receiving any money.
 In fact, no cash (other than closing costs) changes hands in a traditional refi.
 This type of refinancing is best if the interest rates are lower than what you’re currently paying and you are looking for smaller monthly payments.

 For example, if your current mortgage comes with a 5% interest rate but you can get a new mortgage loan at a 3% interest rate, mortgage refinancing might be worth considering.
 The savings you’ll get from paying less interest over the life of the loan should more than cover closing costs and fees (some of which may be waived by the lender).
 Plus, having a lower monthly payment will free up a little cash each month, which could go toward paying down debts or saving for other financial goals.